dok-net/RF100/README.md

 ## Firmware Guide
 The RF100 printer runs the Open Source [Marlin](http://marlinfw.org/) firmware.
-The most obvious advantage of switching to an updated community-configured version of Marlin on the RF100 v1 is the increased print space, from 100mm to 105mm, 110mm and 110mm in x/y/z dimensions, respectively.
-If you own the RF100 v2, the only difference in the Open Source firmware published by Conrad actually is just this print space declaration, 120mm cubed for that printer.
+The most obvious advantage of switching to the updated community-configured version of Marlin on the RF100 v1 is the increased print space, from 100mm to 105mm, 110mm and 110mm in x/y/z dimensions, respectively.
+If you own the RF100 v2, the only update in the stock firmware sources published by Conrad actually is just this print space declaration, 120mm cubed for that printer.

 ### Downloading pre-built firmware file to your RF100